Fenwick baronets

 The Fenwick Baronetcy, of Fenwick in the County of Northumberland, was a title in the Baronetage of England.
 It was created on 9 June 1628 for Sir John Fenwick, of Wallington Hall, Northumberland.
-He sat as Member of Parliament for Northumberland and Cockermouth.
+He sat as Member of Parliament for Northumberland, and was elected for Cockermouth in 1641.
 The second and third Baronets also represented Northumberland in Parliament.
 The title became extinct when the third Baronet was executed for treason on 27 January 1697.

 The ancient family of Fenwick had its seat from the 12th century at Fenwick Tower, Matfen, Northumberland, and later from the 16th century at Wallington Hall.